 Yeah!
 I liked that aspect and it’s nice to lay a rich, full-blooded character and I liked the emotion of John.
 I loved that opening where we see John’s grief and how it turns into a kind of determination.
 So it was a really fun role to play and to have a lot to chew on.
 It’s kind of what you look forward to; the film’s an action movie but it feels like it has a lot of soul to it and also has a lot of fun.

 Yeah, the world very much lends itself to that and I think the way we watch stories now we consider that aspect.
-It’s cool because it excites curiosity, like we’re curious about these other people and these other places which shows how well they’re realised.
+It’s cool because it excites curiosity, like we’re curious about these other people and these other places which shows how well they’re realized.
 The writer I know had some interests in what happened to John Wick but when making the film we didn’t really go into it.
 We’d speak more about the “impossible mission” that Michael Nyqvist’s character spoke about.
 “So I gave him the impossible mission.” *laughs* We were always like well what WAS that; this 3 day battle, so we would speak more about that.
 In terms of exploring it further, I mean I’d love to play the part again but it’s up to the audience…

 On the fight scenes of John Wick: